-You Need a Time Management System
+The Best Time Management System

+Many people mistake time tracking for time management.
+They religiously keep track of everything they do each day, for weeks or even months.
 And then they stop doing it because they haven't realized any positive changes.
 Sure, they've eliminated a few events and prioritized some others.
 But they haven't really managed anything; they've just rearranged it.
-At the end of their day they're still frazzled and frustrated.
+At the end of their day, they're still frazzled and frustrated.

+But keeping track of how you spend your time isn't time management.
+Time management is about making changes to the way you spend your time.
 For effective time management, you have to apply a time management system that will help you see where changes can and should be made... which means that the first step of time management is to analyze how you actually spend your time so you can determine what changes you want to make.

-Use Categories for an Effective Time Management System
+Use Categories for an Effective System

 How do you actually manage time?
 The secret of an effective time management system is in the categories.
 Look at your calendar for tomorrow.
 It's probably already full of events and activities that you're hoping to accomplish.

 As you work or afterward, you’ll be filling in the blank spaces with details on what you actually did.
 At the end of the day, look at the list and label each task and/or event with one of the following categories.
 How much time during your working day did you actually spend:

 A Week of Your Past Is the Key to the Future

 Go through the entries of each working day and categorize them according to the time management categories above if you haven't already.
 Keeping a running total at the bottom of each day will make it easy to see just how you've spent your working time each day.

 Now you have the data you need to make changes to the way you spend your time at work.
 Are you spending too much time putting out fires?
 Then you need to make the organizational or physical changes to prevent or defer these constant crises.
 Clean up and reorganize your desk, for example, so you can find the files you need easily, and establish a routine of putting the files you need for the next day out on your desk before you leave for the day.

-Or schedule a 10 to 15 minute "recess" into your afternoon to snack and stretch in your office.
+Or schedule a 10 to 15-minute "recess" into your afternoon to snack and stretch in your office.
 Scheduled downtimes don't have to be long.
-Just five minutes spent doing something completely non work related can be enough of a refresher to boost your productivity and your well being.
+Just five minutes spent doing something completely non-work related can be enough of a refresher to boost your productivity and your well being.

 You Can Effectively Manage Your Time

-By applying my work categories of time management and making the changes you need to make to spend more of your time during your working day in the positive categories and less time in the negative categories, you’ll truly be able to effectively manage your time - and accomplish the true goal of time management, to feel better.
+By applying work categories of time management and making the changes you need to make to spend more of your time during your working day in the positive categories and less time in the negative categories, you’ll truly be able to effectively manage your time - and accomplish the true goal of time management, to feel better.